Kriss-Nevile/Extended-LTNC/README.md

 I realized while coding that trying to use the same random object in both versions was causing issues.
 In OOP, letting the object update its own state works perfectly.
 But in the FP version, passing that mutable object around broke the rules of purity and causes side effects.
 I decided to prioritize clean code over identical results, the FP version uses manually passed seeds to ensure purity.
 This means the two implementations produce slightly different evolutionary paths, but it ensures the FP approach remains true to its paradigm.

+Though the process might be different, I've made sure that for the same seed and configurations the starting conditions for both FP and OOP approach will be the same

 ### In particular:

 - **OOP Approach:**